geltz/ComfyUI-geltz/README.md

 ## Metadata & Utilities
 - **Kohya LoRA Config** – Converts LoRA headers to JSON for training with [Kohya](https://github.com/kohya-ss/sd-scripts)
 - **Load Image With Metadata** – Loads images with their context and masks
-- **Token Visualizer** – Shows which parts of the prompt influence the output
+- **Token Visualizer** – Renders a spiked wave with viridis-like coloring to see how tokens are weighted

 ## Model & LoRA
 - **Load LoRA (SDXL Blocks)** – Applies SDXL LoRAs with per-block control